Theme Aspect Argumentation Model for Handling Fallacies: More Constraints

+These notations capture both width-wise and depth-wise connected statements for each theme. \begin{note}[On the depth-statements-sets] \rm The second condition of a depth-statements-set allows the same member of $S$ to appear at least once but possibly more than once in the sequence.
+The following example should make it clear why it is not formulated with a permutation of $S$ instead.
+Denote the graph below by $G$, and assume that $\range(\Pi) = \{t, `attack$'$\}$ where $\range(...)$ is the range of $...$ and that $(G, \Pi)$ is well-formed.

-These notations capture both width-wise and depth-wise connected statements for each theme.
-Next, we define two formal conditions: {\it a minimal representation} of aspects of a statement (\mbox{Definition \ref{def_minimal_representation}}); and {\it redundancy} (\mbox{Definition \ref{def_redundancy}}), for forming a precise formal sense of `repeatedly expressing' the same statements in theme aspect argumentation model.
+By tracing nodes from $s_6$ through the edges in the reversed direction, we can visit all the members of $Stmt[G]$.
+Therefore, we would like to obtain $\{s_1, \ldots, s_6\}$ for $DepS[s_6, t, `attack$'$]$ as those that are depth-wise connected to $s_6$.
+The path, however, contains a loop in the middle, and no permutation of $Stmt[G]$ can be a simple path of all the 6 nodes. $\clubsuit$ \end{note} Next, we define two formal conditions: {\it a minimal representation} of aspects of a statement (\mbox{Definition \ref{def_minimal_representation}}); and {\it redundancy} (\mbox{Definition \ref{def_redundancy}}) for forming a precise formal sense of `repeatedly expressing' the same statements in theme aspect argumentation model.